 Simili modo uentos uel potius flatus posse et arido siccoque anhelitu terrae gigni non negauerim; posse et aquis aëra exspirantibus, qui neque in nebulam densetur nec crassescat in nubes; posset et solis inpulsu agi, quoniam uentus haud aliud intellegatur quam fluctus aëris, pluribusque etiam modis.
 Namque et e fluminibus ac niuibus et e mari uidemus, et quidem tranquillo, et alios, quos uocant altanos, e terra consurgere; qui, cum e mari redeunt, tropaei uocantur, si pergunt, apogei.
 Montium uero flexus crebrique uertices et conflexa cubito aut confracta in umeros iuga, concaui uallium sinus, scindentes inequalitate ideo resultantem aëra (quae causa etiam uoces multis in locis reciprocas facit), sine fine uentos generant.
 Iam quidem et specus, qualis in Dalmatia ore uasto, praeceps hiatu, in quem deiecto leui pondere, quamuis tranquillo die, turbini similis emicat procella; nomen loco est Senta.
 Quin et in Cyrenaica prouincia rupes quaedam austro traditur sacra, quam profanum sit attrectari hominis manu, confestim austro uoluente harenas.
 In domibus etiam multis madefacta inclusa opacitate conceptacula auras suas habent.
 Adeo causa non deest.

-Pliny, Natural History II 114-115
+Pliny Natural History II 114–115

-Pliny’s sentences are longer, and the terms in ablative inform the reader of places, moments and manners in which phenomena take place.
-Pliny also uses relative clauses in order to ‘add’ more information in the sentence: the characteristics of vapor coming out from the sea, the name of the winds, and the origin of echo.
-We see therefore that these two paragraphs allow seeing a concrete example of the phenomena reflected in the statistical data: Pliny’s sentences are long and articulated, mainly expanded by relative or participial sentences, and convey as much information as possible.
-Seneca prefers short sentences, not containing many complements and, gives specifications of place and time through subordinate sentences, factors explaining the low rate of genitives and ablatives.
+Pliny’s sentences are longer, and the terms in ablative inform the reader of places, moments, and manners in which phenomena take place.
+Pliny also uses relative clauses in order to ‘add’ more information to the sentence: the characteristics of vapor coming out from the sea, the name of the winds, and the origin of echo.
+These two paragraphs show a concrete example of the phenomena reflected in the statistical data: Pliny’s sentences are long and articulated, mainly expanded by relative or participial sentences, and convey as much information as possible.
+Seneca prefers short sentences, without many complements, and gives specifications of place and time through subordinate sentences, factors which explain the low rate of genitives and ablatives.
 The importance of participles in Pliny’s prose is confirmed by statistical data.
 Indeed, even though Seneca employs proportionally more verbs than Pliny, as we have seen, this does not apply to the participles.
 The distribution tool tells us that Verb:Part is the only z-score of verbal categories which is meaningfully positive in Pliny and negative in Seneca (data are reported in the Appendix, table 4).
-The wide use of participles has already been monitored, and this, combined with the previous observations, helps to sketch out an idea of the structure of the longer and less clearly articulated sentences in Pliny vs. the short and strictly argumentative sentences in the Natural Questions.
-It might be interesting to cross the data concerning nouns and verbs considering the notion of the absolute ablative, but this would require a deeper level of analysis which would go beyond the purpose of this article.
+The wide use of participles has already been mentioned, and this, combined with the previous observations, helps to sketch out the structure of the longer and less clearly articulated sentences in Pliny vs. the short and strictly argumentative sentences in the Natural Questions.
+It might be interesting to filter the data concerning nouns and verbs considering the notion of the absolute ablative, but this would require a deeper level of analysis that would go beyond the purpose of this article.

-A last observation, concerning the comparison between Seneca and Pliny, is about the distribution of the invariable parts of speech in the two texts.
+A last observation concerning the comparison between Seneca and Pliny deals with the distribution of the invariable parts of speech in the two texts.
 This important field of research has already proven to be very enlightening about the purposes and the nature of the texts considered, and has been successfully applied to the Natural History.
-We shall see, therefore, what kind of adverbs and coordinative conjunctions are found more frequently in the two texts.
-For this we need to combine the morphological and the semantic level, by asking to the distribution tool the z-score of the 30 more frequent adverbs in the two texts (Figure 4).
-As we know this category is one of the less defined in Latin syntax and, as it can be seen, includes words with very different functions.
+With this in mind, we will explore what kind of adverbs and coordinating conjunctions are found more frequently in the two texts.
+For this we will need to combine the morphological and the semantic registers, using the distribution tool to determine the z-score of the 30 more frequent adverbs in the two texts (Figure 4).
+As we know, this category is less defined in Latin syntax, and it includes words with very different functions.

 [[Figure 4 shall be inserted here]]